 Check the System Status page for outages

-If there’s no System Status issue, try these steps:
+If there isn't a System Status issue, try these steps:

-If you can’t see your iCloud Keychain items
+If you don't see your iCloud Keychain items

-There are several reasons why you may not be able to find your iCloud Keychain information.
+There are several reasons why you might not be able to find your iCloud Keychain information.

 Did you restore from an iCloud backup and then notice missing iCloud Keychain items?